Toolbox talk on excavation safety

 - Appropriate use of personal protective equipment for all persons in the excavation activity.

-- Carry out daily inspection of all excavations on-site by the supervisors.
+- Carry out daily inspections of all excavations on-site by the supervisors.

 - Take note of all buried services within the area before the excavation.

 - Put all mobile equipment away from the excavation.
-Consider parking the equipment away from the excavation.
+Consider packing the equipment away from the excavation.

 - Keep unauthorized workers and visitors away from the excavation using barricades or caution tape.

-- Put appropriate safety signs showing safe practices and ensure they are visible for persons.
+- Put appropriate safety signs showing safe practices and ensure they are visible to persons.

 Onyeka Emma is a QHSE Professional, a business person, and an entrepreneur.
 He is very passionate about health and safety, Business and Entrepreneurship.